khairil1996/Tom-and-Jerry-Game/README.md

 # Tom-and-Jerry-Game
-A simple game for kids
+A simple game for kids.

 I make a Tom and Jerry concept.
 I used images in the GUI program.